Questions? E-mail us @ email@example.com ~~~~~~~~~~~~~~~~~~~~~~~~~

 Application Window is now open

 2020 Tech Trek Camps cancelled due to coronavirus outbreak.
 All attempts will be made for the girls who were selected this year to attend next year’s camps with those selected for the 2021 sessions.

 AAUW FL Tech Trek camp is a week-long STEM camp for rising eighth grade girls.
 Girls live on campus in residence halls, attend core classes, hands on workshops, field trips and a Professional Women’s Night.
 Potential campers must be in the seventh grade, nominated by their teacher, complete the application process and interview before selection is made by an AAUW state committee.
-This will be the seventh year that our branch has sent students to Tech Trek.
-FL Tech Trek will have two camps in 2019.
-One will be held at Stetson University in Deland June 9 – 15 and the other at Florida Atlantic University in Jupiter June 16 – 22.
-Each camp will accept 48 girls.
+This was the seventh year that our branch has sent students to Tech Trek.
+FL Tech Trek had two camps in 2019.
+One was held at Stetson University in Deland June 9 – 15 and the other at Florida Atlantic University in Jupiter June 16 – 22.
+Each camp accepted 48 girls.

 Congratulations to the four Flagler County students selected to attend Tech Trek 2020!

 Log in with your user name for your Amazon account